ahmadhori/Kafka-Streams-Template-Maven/README.md

     kafka-topics --list --bootstrap-server localhost:9092
     ```

+## Create a Kafka Producer Application

+- Run the first part of the application which is KafkaProducerApplication and this small app will start producing messages in the topic messages-topic.

-- Start a kafka console consumer on the messages' topic in separate window.
+- Start a kafka console consumer on the messages-topic in separate window to check the results.

     ```bash
     kafka-console-consumer --topic messages-topic --bootstrap-server localhost:9092
     ```

+## Create a Kafka Streams Application

-- Run the first part of the application which is KafkaProducerApplication and this small app will start producing messages in the topic messages-topic.
+- Run the second part of the application which is KafkaStreamsApplication.
+This small app will use *Kafka Streams* to produce messages in the topic output-topic based on the input topic which is the messages-topic.

+- Start a kafka console consumer on the output-topic in separate window to check the results of the kafka-stream-app.

+    ```bash
+    kafka-console-consumer --topic output-topic --bootstrap-server localhost:9092
+    ```